 The process of enrichment of water by nutrients can also have a natural origin i.e. natural eutrophication).
 However, many a time, human activities increase it dramatically (anthropogenic or cultural eutrophication).

 Causes of Eutrophication

-Eutrophication is predominantly caused by human action due to the dependence on using nitrate and phosphate fertilizers.
+Eutrophication is predominantly caused by human actions due to their dependence on using nitrate and phosphate fertilizers.
 Agricultural practices and the use of fertilizers on lawns, golf courses and other fields contribute to phosphate and nitrate nutrient accumulation.

-When these nutrients are washed by surface runoff into lakes, rivers, oceans and other surface waters when it rains; the hungry plankton, algae and other aquatic plant life are well fed and their photosynthesis activity is increased.
-This causes dense growth of algal blooms and plant life such as the water hyacinths in the aquatic environments.
+When these nutrients are washed by surface runoff into lakes, rivers, oceans and other surface waters when it rains, the hungry plankton, algae and other aquatic plant life are well fed, and their photosynthesis activity is increased.
+This causes a dense growth of algal blooms and plant life, such as the water hyacinths in the aquatic environments.

 Aquiculture is a technique of growing shellfish, fish and even aquatic plants (without soil) in water containing dissolved nutrients.
-As a highly embraced practice in the recent times, it also qualifies a top ranking contributor to eutrophication.
+As a highly embraced practice in recent times, it also qualifies as a top-ranking contributor to eutrophication.

-If aquiculture is not properly managed, the unconsumed food particles together with the fish excretion can significantly increase the levels of nitrogen and phosphorous in the water thereby resulting in dense growth of microscopic floating plants.
+If aquiculture is not properly managed, the unconsumed food particles together with the fish excretion can significantly increase the levels of nitrogen and phosphorous in the water, resulting in dense growth of microscopic floating plants.

 Effects of Eutrophication